PathwayCommons/guide/_primers/statistics/fishers_exact_test.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
 Probabilities of the various contingency table joint values.</strong> Shown are the 16 possible arrangments of joint values with the condition that the row and column sums remain fixed.
 Underneath each is the probability (p) calculated using the probability function of the hypergeometric distribution.
-The red tables represent those having joint values equal to or more extreme than 12 genes both DE and tagged with 'IN Translation Initation'.
+The red tables represent those having joint values equal to or more extreme than 12 genes both DE and tagged with 'IN Translation Initiation'.
 </div>

 ### One-Sided tests